Michigan Minimum Wage Threatens to Drive Janitorial Service Pricing Up

 Open Book Pricing Shows You Exactly What You Are Paying For

 Open Book Pricing is when a janitorial company literally opens their books and shows you how they break down costs and profit.
 In this way, you can see both that you are getting what you pay for and that there are hard costs to cleaning that are largely outside of your cleaning company’s control.
-Typically, janitorial pricing is based on the following items:

 - Labor